 Are you a Windows 10 user that has lost sound on their laptop due to the 1909 update?
 If so, you need to read this article as we have some fixes here for you.
 It is very annoying losing the sound on your laptop and we totally understand your frustration with this.
 One of the most common reasons for this problem is outdated drivers, which we will explain.

-If you do not have the right drivers for your laptop sound system then it means that there is a breakdown in communication between the CPU and the hardware devices.
+If you do not have the right drivers for your laptop sound system, there is a breakdown in communication between the CPU and the hardware devices.
 Some people have experienced the recent 1909 Windows 10 update corrupting their sound drivers.

 1. Check the Basics